How to list Executors

 - Named with another: when more than 1 Executor is named in the Will.
 For example, "I appoint Jane Doe and Joe Bloggs to be my Executors."

-The last thing you need to do is to check 'Yes' or 'No' to the questions asked in the Executor details section.
-You must read the Will and determine how the Executors have been appointed and whether they are able and willing to apply.
+You must read the Will and determine how the Executors have been appointed.
 You do not need to enter the Executor's details if they do not have the right to apply for probate.
+For example, if a Substitute Executor appointment has not been triggered, then you would not enter the details of this Executor.

 Is the Executor applying for probate?